JanHerca/urantiapedia/output/wikijs/en/article/Bhagavan_Buritz/The_World_Book_Fair_at_New_Delhi.md

 I could see the lights go on in their eyes.
 I could feel my own heart open and my soul grow as I added this memory to the picture gallery in my soul.
 At this moment, I could hear the silver bell of truth ring in my heart.
 I gave all thanks to the Unseen Beloved who indwells us and hears us from the Center of the Universe.
 I gave thanks then and as I write these words, I thank our Unseen Father and Christ Michael.

 We know the facts of this from the Farewell Discourse: _When Jesus heard Thomas, be answered: “Thomas, I am the way, the truth, and the life.
 No man goes to the Father except through me.
 All who find the Father, first find me.
 If you know me, you know the way to the Father.
-And you do know me, for you have lived with me and you now see me”._ [UB 180:3.7](/en/The_Urantia_Book/180#p3_7)
+And you do know me, for you have lived with me and you now see me”._ <a id="a90_344"></a>[UB 180:3.7](/en/The_Urantia_Book/180#p3_7)

 We readers of _The Urantia Book_ know the facts, but our joy is to find the truth and share it